-- 2.1.
-We will follow the procedures set out in the Cambridgeshire and Peterborough Safeguarding Children Board 'Inter-Agency Procedures'.
-A copy of these procedures can be found on the LSCB website: http://www.safeguardingpeterborough.org.uk/children-board/professionals/lscbprocedures/. - 2.2.
-The Designated Safeguarding Lead for Child Protection is: - 2.2.1.
-Victoria Stanley - 2.2.2.
-The following members of staff have also received the Designated Person training: - 2.2.3.
-Claire Wood, Rick Smith and Rod Warsap - 2.2.4.
-The nominated governor for Safeguarding and Child Protection is: - 2.2.5.
-Nan Taplin - 2.3.
+- 2.3.
 The Board of Directors of the Trust will: - 2.3.1.
 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Designated Personnel, DP), the lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.3.2.
-Ensure that the role of DSL and DP is explicit in the role holder's job description. - 2.3.3.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.3.2.
+Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 2.3.3.
 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
 Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
 (See 'Keeping Children Safe in Education, Annex B').
-Ensure that the DSL and deputies have undertaken the two day training provided by the Education Child Protection Service and that this training is updated at least every two years. - 2.3.4.
-Ensure that in addition to the formal training set out above, the DSL and DPs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.3.5.
-Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction. - Staff members are required to log a concern via the My Concern electronic system and submit it to the DSL/DP immediately.
-Paper copies of the Cambridgeshire form are available in the staffroom which can then be scanned into the system. - 2.3.6.
-Ensure that the DSL or DP are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DPs are not available. - If neither the DSL nor any other DP are available then staff know they can liaise with DPs at our sister school located 1.4 miles away.
-DPs are all contactable by phone. - 2.3.7.
-Nominate a governor for safeguarding and child protection who has undertaken appropriate training.
+Ensure that the DSL and deputies have undertaken the two day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4.
+Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.3.5.
+Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - Staff members are required to log a concern via the My Concern electronic system and submit it to the DSL/ DDSL immediately. - 2.3.6.
+Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.